What are typical divorce settlements in California?

 Typical divorce settlements in California include terms that fit many cases.
 While every case is unique to its own facts, there are certain divorce settlement terms that overlap.
 What we write here are the overlapping terms we, as experienced California family law attorneys, see most often.
 We hope this article will give you some perspective on these common terms.

 Will these terms fit your case?
 This article can’t answer that question because it’s not legal advice for your specific situation nor is it legal advice in general.
-But the good news is this – if you need legal advice for your divorce and your case is in Orange County, California, contact us and we will offer you an affordable strategy session to discuss your specific situation and what settlement terms may make sense for you.
+But the good news is this – if you need legal advice for your divorce and your case is in Orange County, Los Angeles or any of the other five Southern California Counties, contact us and we will offer you an affordable strategy session to discuss your specific situation and what settlement terms may make sense for you.

 What are typical divorce settlements about child custody and visitation?

 Child custody laws in California are focused on the child or children’s best interest.
 That is a broad term that includes the child’s health, safety, education and general welfare.
 Let’s take a look at typical divorce settlement terms for California child custody cases?

 Typical child custody labels are joint, sole and sometimes primary

 Joint legal custody is about sharing.
 The parents are required to share in the decision making process concerning the child or children.

 Parents will agree to joint legal custody in a typical divorce settlement unless there is a good reason for one parent to have sole legal custody.
 Sole legal custody settlements are the exception because a parent typically does not want to give up such an important part of being involved in his or her child’s life.

 Sole legal custody agreements in a typical divorce settlement are generally intended for cases that involve abuse, neglect, child endangerment or one where one parent is in a clearly superior position (and the other parent is in a poor position) to make decisions about health, safety, education or general welfare consistent with the child’s best interest.
 These are not the only reasons but the most common.